 This contract requires a full time Quality Control Inspector/Safety Officer for each crew.
 It is the duty of the Quality Control Inspector to closely monitor the planting quality of his crew and notify the foreman and planters of any issues regarding planting quality, so that deficient trends may be remedied before becoming a detriment to the overall unit quality.
 The Quality Control Inspector shall keep written records of his crew's planting quality and provide the record to the COR as each planting unit is completed.

 6. ESTIMATED CONTRACT START AND TIMING OF WORK

-This contract is anticipated to commence at the end of March, beginning of April 2023, depending on weather and snowpack.
+This contract is anticipated to commence June 2025, depending on weather and snowpack.
 The duration of work under this contract is estimated as such (approximating 16 person crew):